Boeing Reports Biggest-ever Loss As 737 MAX Grounding Drags On - UrduPoint

 Muilenburg said the company is in daily contact with the FAA and still expects to submit its software fix to regulators in September, with approval about a month later.
 However, that timeframe is "dynamic."
 He also said the company also is in "the middle of working our way" through the FAA microprocessor issue.

 "We know we're making progress," he said.
-"But until we complete all of the certification activities, there's always some risk of new items opening up."Boeing shares have lost more than 13 percent since the Ethiopian Airlines crash in March, while the broader S&P 500 gain more than nine percent.
+"But until we complete all of the certification activities, there's always some risk of new items opening up."Boeing shares have lost about 14 percent since the Ethiopian Airlines crash in March, while the broader S&P 500 has gained about 10 percent.